-Blood is made up of plasma (the liquid of the blood) that contains red blood cells, white blood cells and platelets.
-The plasma also contains lots of clotting factors such as fibrinogen.
+Blood is made of plasma (the liquid of the blood), which contains red blood cells, white blood cells, platelets and clotting factors, such as fibrinogen.

 Blood cells develop in the bone marrow.
 Bone marrow is mostly found in the pelvis, vertebrae, ribs and sternum.
-It is important to understand the different cell lines to understand the conditions where things go wrong with these cells.
-I strongly suggest watching the Zero to Finals video on “understanding the cells of the immune system” to get your head around the development of blood cells in the bone marrow.
+Familiarity with the different cell lines helps you understand conditions where things go wrong.

-These are undifferentiated cells that have the potential to transform into a variety of blood cells.
+Pluripotent haematopoietic stem cells are undifferentiated cells that can transform into various blood cells.
 They initially become:

-Red blood cells (RBCs) develop from reticulocytes that comes from the myeloid stem cells.
+Red blood cells (RBC) develop from reticulocytes, which originate from myeloid stem cells.
 Reticulocytes are immature red blood cells.
-Red blood cells survive up to 3 months.
+Red blood cells survive around four months (120 days).

-Platelets are made by megakaryocytes.
-Their lifespan is 10 days.
-The normal count is 150000 – 450000 /mm3.
-Their role is to clump together (platelet aggregation) and plug gaps where blood clots need to form.
+Platelets are made by megakaryocytes, which develop from the myeloid stem cells.
+The lifespan of platelets is around ten days.
+The normal count is 150 – 450 x 109/L. Their role is to clump together (platelet aggregation) and plug gaps where blood clots need to form.

 White Blood Cells

-Myeloid stem cells become promyelocytes that can become:
+Myeloid stem cells become myeloblasts, which can become: